 Shakespeare distilled these older moral currents into a pithy, memorable English phrase.

-So, the origins are specifically Shakespearean, but its enduring appeal rests on much older philosophical traditions about conscience, integrity, and self-knowledge.
+So, the origins are specifically Shakespearean, but its enduring appeal rests on much older philosophical traditions about conscience, integrity, and self-knowledge, which are also evident in modern DNA studies that seek to uncover our true selves and histories.